Erebus Glacier Tongue: Harbors

-Ice tongue dynamics
+Dynamics

-The dynamics within floating ice streams such as the Erebus Ice Tongue are complex.
-For instance, typically ice streams such as the Erebus Ice Tongue, which ranges from 50 to 300 meters thick, contain smaller streams of ice.
+The dynamics within floating ice streams such as the Erebus Glacier Tongue are complex.
+For instance, typically ice streams such as the Erebus Glacier Tongue, which ranges from 50 to 300 meters thick, contain smaller streams of ice.
 Each ice flow produces its own set of stress fields.
-Thus, throughout the ice tongue, different flow rates and tensions are present.
+Thus, throughout the glacier tongue, different flow rates and tensions are present.

-Stress and friction increase along the flanks of ice streams such as the Erebus Ice Tongue.
+Stress and friction increase along the flanks of ice streams such as the Erebus Glacier Tongue.
 Stress appears as crevasses as the ice flow rate is slowed.
 Friction created by the Earth's topography at the bottom of the glacier also slows the ice stream.
 However, just the opposite occurs with basal sliding.
 Such sliding features the glacier jerking forward due to lubrication from bottom melt-water.

-Ice streams such as the Erebus Ice Tongue wax and wane like the moon.
+Ice streams such as the Erebus Glacier Tongue wax and wane like the moon.
 Indeed, British researchers in 2006 discovered a correlation between lunar tides (caused by gravitational pull) and variances in flow speed of the Rutland Ice Stream in Antarctica.
 Previously a team of U.S. NASA, Penn State, and University of Newcastle; Newcastle upon Tyne, England; made similar observations of Whillan's Ice Stream in Antarctica.

 However, more established research unrelated to lunar forces is available regarding cyclical glacier growth and decay.
 Such research reveals that glacier growth can produce slow-motion surges in the glacier's movement.
 Such surges may occur over a period of months or years.
 Then the movement stops.
-Scientists have measured Erebus Ice Tongue's length as growing about 160 meters yearly.
+Scientists have measured Erebus Glacier Tongue's length as growing about 160 meters yearly.

-The Erebus Ice Tongue flow pushes the glacier into Erebus Bay where it butts against seasonal ice pack.
+The Erebus Glacier Tongue flow pushes the glacier into Erebus Bay where it butts against seasonal ice pack.
 This massive but gradual collision of ice against ice creates pressure ridges in the glacier.
-Portions of the ice tongue become unstable, rupture, and calve icebergs.
+Portions of the glacier tongue become unstable, rupture, and calve icebergs.
 Such instability in part comes from the flexing and tension the ice beam undergoes from being cantilevered over the sea.
 Moreover, the river of ice carries with it weaknesses introduced by earlier fractures experienced during its journey down the slopes of Mount Erebus.

 Effects on the ocean

 The floating glacier has a major effect on the local ocean.
-It's melting has been thought to create Double diffusive convection effects.
+Its melting has been thought to create Double diffusive convection effects.
 A 2010 expedition funded by the Marsden Fund supported deployment of Timothy Haskell's sea ice camp right next to the tongue.
 Observations from the camp showed how the tide flowed beneath and along the tongue and was affected by submarine topography.